-Objective: The target of this article is to identify the different casing centralizers types & to understand how to do casing centralizer spacing while you are in the designing phase of the casing (Check Our Guide For Casing Design).
-The focus will be on is on the below items:
+The article targets identifying the different casing centralizer types & understanding centralizer spacing while you are in the casing design phase.
+The focus will be on is on the following items:

 - Casing Centralizers different Types.

-The centralizers on a casing string are used to provide clearance between the casing and the wall of the hole.
-The clearance is called standoff.
-The major function of the casing centralizer is to centralize the casing in the hole and to prevent it from lying against the wall, thus providing a reasonable uniform cement layer around the casing.
+As mentioned above, we use the centralizers on different types of the casing string to provide clearance between the string and the wall of the hole.
+We call this clearance a standoff.
+The primary function is to centralize the casing in the hole and to prevent it from lying against the wall, thus providing a reasonable uniform cement layer around the casing.

 - Bow-spring Centralizers